 On March 21, 2021, the Company's shareholders approved the change of share capital from NIS 0.01 par value to no par-value.
-The change in par value has not yet been filed with and by the Israel Corporate Registrar, which filing is declarative in nature.

 On March 21, 2021, the Company's shareholders approved a share split of the Company's Ordinary Shares at a ratio of 1-to 600.
 As a result of the share split, (i) every one authorized, issued and outstanding ordinary share was increased to six hundred (600) of shares authorized, issued and outstanding Ordinary Shares, (ii) the number of Ordinary Shares into which each outstanding option to purchase an Ordinary Share is exercisable was proportionally increased on a 1-to 600 basis, (iii) all share prices and exercise prices were proportionally decreased.
 All of the share numbers, share prices, and exercise prices have been adjusted within these consolidated financial statements, on a retroactive basis, to reflect this 1-to 600 shares split, and (iv) the conversion ratio for the convertible preferred shares to Ordinary Shares was updated on a 1-to 600 basis.